Fox River (Illinois River tributary)

 The Fox River is a 202 mi tributary of the Illinois River, flowing from southeastern Wisconsin to Ottawa, Illinois in the United States.
 The Wisconsin section was known as the Pishtaka River in the 19th century.
 There is another Fox River in Wisconsin that flows through Lake Winnebago into Green Bay.
 There are also two other "Fox Rivers" in southern Illinois: the Fox River (Little Wabash tributary) and a smaller "Fox River" that joins the Wabash River near New Harmony, Indiana.

-The Fox River watershed encompasses 1720 square miles in Illinois and 938 square miles in Wisconsin.
+The Fox River (Illinois River tributary) is known locally as an excellent fishery with opportunities for smallmouth bass, flathead catfish, and walleye.
+The river’s watershed encompasses 1720 square miles in Illinois and 938 square miles in Wisconsin.

 Wisconsin

 The Fox River rises in the Halbach Swamp, 1 mi southeast of the community of Colgate, Wisconsin and flows past Brookfield, Waukesha, Big Bend, Waterford, Rochester, Burlington, Wheatland, Silver Lake and Wilmot, for a total of 84 mi in Wisconsin.

 A major dam in Waterford forms a 1200 acre navigable waterway which is one of the busiest in southeastern Wisconsin.
 The river is generally navigable from the Iron Bridge (now a concrete bridge) in Tichigan, Wisconsin (just south of Big Bend) down to the dam.
 The river connects several small lakes in this section, and one large lake, Tichigan Lake and one smaller lake, Buena Lake.
 The entire area including connected lakes and the Fox are often referred to as Tichigan Lake.

 At the southern end of this section, Foxwood Isle separates the main dam to its west and a spillway to the east.

 A small dam is present just a few miles south in downtown Rochester.
 The river then flows unobstructed through Burlington, where it joins the White River, and on to Wilmot.
 This is a popular and picturesque day-canoe trip never straying far from the road, but often just out of sight of it.

 Flooding is common on this section of the river, especially near Wheatland to the border.

 The Fox River watershed encompasses 938 square miles in Wisconsin.